18F/identity-idp/README.md

 1. Download, install, and launch [Docker](https://www.docker.com/products/docker-desktop).
 You should probably bump the memory resources in Docker above the defaults to avoid timeouts.
 4GB works for me.

-1. Build and launch the Docker containers: `docker-compose up`
+1. Build the Docker containers: `docker-compose build`

 1. Run `make docker_setup` to copy configuration files and bootstrap the database.

+1. Start the Docker containers `docker-compose up`

+Please note that the `docker_setup` script will destroy and re-create configuration files that were previously symlinked.
+See the script source for more info.

 More useful Docker commands:

-* Start the containers: `docker-compose up`
 * Force the images to re-build: `docker-compose build --no-cache`
 * Stop the containers: `docker-compose stop`
 * Stop and remove the containers (`-v` removes Volumes too): `docker-compose down`